Biden widens list of Chinese firms off-limits for investment - WTMJ

 AP Business Writer

-President Joe Biden has nearly doubled the list of Chinese companies whose shares are off-limits to U.S. investors in the latest sign he is not softening Washington’s stance toward Beijing.
+China vehemently objected Friday to President Joe Biden’s expansion of a list of Chinese companies whose shares are off-limits to U.S. investors.

-An executive order issued late Thursday says it aims to “solidify and strengthen” an order signed last year by his predecessor Donald Trump by strengthening controls on investments in Chinese companies that the U.S. says are linked to defense and surveillance.
+Late Thursday, the White House issued the update of to an order signed last year by his predecessor Donald Trump that aims to strengthen controls on investments in Chinese companies that the U.S. says are linked to defense and surveillance.

+Chinese Foreign Ministry spokesman Wang Wenbin urged Washington to withdraw the order and “provide Chinese enterprises with a fair and non-discriminatory business and investment environment.”

+“China will take necessary measures to resolutely safeguard the legitimate rights and interests of Chinese enterprises,” he told reporters at a regular briefing in Beijing.

+The executive order is the latest indication that Biden has not softened Washington’s stance on alleged security risks from companies U.S. officials say are linked to the Chinese “military and industrial complex.”

-The intension is to “ensure that U.S. investments are not supporting Chinese companies that undermine the security or values of the United States and our allies,” the order says.
+It says the aim of the revised order is to “ensure that U.S. investments are not supporting Chinese companies that undermine the security or values of the United States and our allies.”

 The revised list includes companies that Washington alleges contribute to surveillance of religious and ethnic minorities or to repression and “serious human rights abuses.”

-Many of the companies on the expanded list already were on a Defense Department blacklist that limits access to American technology and investment.
+Many but not all of the companies on the expanded list already were on a Defense Department blacklist that limits access to American technology and investment.

 Telecoms equipment maker Huawei Technologies, China’s big state-owned telecoms companies and China National Offshore Oil Corp. all are on the new list of 59 companies.
 The earlier list included 31.

-There was no immediate comment from Beijing.
-But Chinese officials have accused the U.S. of distorting the concept of national security and abusing state power and warned Beijing will take unspecified necessary measures to protect the rights and interests of Chinese enterprises.

-Semiconductor Manufacturing International Corp., or SMIC, was not on the original list of banned securities investments.
+Semiconductor Manufacturing International Corp., or SMIC, is on the new list of banned securities investments but was not on the original list.
 It plays a leading role in the ruling party’s effort to reduce reliance on U.S. and other foreign technology by creating Chinese suppliers of processor chips and other components.

 The prohibitions on investments in the companies takes effect Aug.
 2. The companies are also included in the Treasury Department’s Foreign Assets Control list.
 The executive order signed by Trump last year required U.S. investors to divest their stakes in the listed companies by November.